Exploring the Charming Street Art in Ipoh Old Town

-So W–i was feeling like quite the photographer that weekend, and brought his good camera.
-He also has a pretty good eye and has no trouble directing us to compose a good photo.
+My colleague Weerachai was feeling like quite the photographer that weekend, and brought his good camera.
+He has a pretty good eye and had no trouble directing us to compose a good photo.
 Which meant… all us girls get a photoshoot!

 The tin mining roots of Ipoh

-I think my favourite mural is the one done in a sort of Chinese style, depicting a scene of tin mining against jutting limestone outcrops (for frontal view = feature photo).
+I think my favourite mural is the one done in a Chinese style, depicting a scene of tin mining against jutting limestone outcrops.

 Ipoh town as it is today, like many towns of Malaysia, expanded during British colonial rule.
 In Ipoh’s particular case, the tin deposits of the Kinta Valley brought a ‘tin rush’ in the form of Chinese migrants, which is why the old town today retains a strong Chinese flavour.